Skip to main content

 • the average actual work hours for the selected period.

-Find the report for actual work hours under: HR statistics → Report Library → Time registration - with hour bank
+Find the report for actual work hours under: HR statistics → Report Library → Time Registration - with hour bank

 FAQ